stevenlin-x/Host-User-Names-to-Reserve/ReadMe.md

 support
 ````

-Addresses that some SSL CAs will use to verify ownership:
+email names that some SSL CAs will use to verify ownership:
 ````text
 ssladmin
 ssladministrator